GlobalCitizenshipFoundation/global-gateway/AI_RULES.md

 - Use prebuilt components from the shadcn/ui library after importing them.
 Note that these files shouldn't be edited, so make new components if you need to change them.

 # AI Rules — Smart Context Two-Stage Setup
+Codebase Context.
+Steps to select the files to use as context.

 ## Stage 1 — Context Filtering
 - **Model:** `deepseek/deepseek-chat-v3-0324:free`